rajatrakesh/azurelab/Lab 2 - Create Cloudera Big Data Cluster on Azure.md

 Click OK.

-Wait for the Summary to validate and then click on OK and then click on Create.
+Wait for the Summary to validate and then click on OK.
+The next screen is for terms of use.
+Here you need to provide your email id, and then click on Create.

 ![Azure](./images/lab02-m.jpg)